Helping you settle in as quickly as possible

+The 2021/22 timetable is currently being finalised.
 Check your on-line teaching timetable carefully and regularly to keep up to date with any changes.
-You can see the timetable for your lectures through visiting start.warwick.
-Class times and other small group teaching activity can be seen by visiting Tabula, where you will see your assigned classes for core modules.
+Personalised teaching timetables including class times and other small group teaching activity can be seen by visiting Tabula, where you will see your assigned classes for core modules.

 MRes/PhD Modules and eMR

 When you enrol on the MRes programme, you will be asked to register your module/exam choices for the 2021/2022 academic year using the eVision Module Registration (EMR) system.
 The examinations office will send you instructions in week 1 of Term of how to register for modules and the deadline to make your choices.